Fergus Anderson: Motorcycle racing career

-He also competed in an automobile racing, driving a HWM Alta GP car in a non-championship Formula Two race at the Nürburgring circuit on 20 August 1950, but retired after five laps with a differential failure.
+Anderson also competed in an automobile racing, driving a HWM Alta GP car in a non-championship Formula Two race at the Nürburgring circuit on 20 August 1950, but retired after five laps with a differential failure.
 The following weekend he entered the 1950 BRDC International Trophy run to Formula One regulations held at the Silverstone Circuit.
 Anderson faced off against a field of world-class competitors such as World Drivers' Champions Nino Farina and Juan Manuel Fangio, however he was forced to abandon the race after 28 laps with a transmission failure.